Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 • Never rinse lenses with tap water or saliva.

-When Should You Recheck A Specialty Contact Lens Fit?
+When Should You Recheck a Specialty Contact Lens Fit?

 A specialty contact lens fit should be reviewed when vision, comfort, or eye health changes.
 Even a lens that worked well before can become less suitable if the prescription, corneal shape, tear film, or wearing routine changes.
 Schedule an exam if lenses feel scratchy, shift often, fog quickly, cause redness, or no longer give stable sight.
 Keratoconus, severe dry eye, high astigmatism, and multifocal correction all deserve regular follow-up because small changes can affect daily lens performance.